Five by Five (Rolling Stones EP)

-Five by Five is the second EP by The Rolling Stones and was released in 1964.
+Five by Five is the second EP by the Rolling Stones and was released in 1964.
 Captured during a prolific spurt of recording activity at Chess Studios in Chicago that June, Five by Five was released that August in the UK shortly after their debut album, The Rolling Stones, had appeared.
-The title of Five by Five is a play on words—five tracks recorded by the five members of the band.
+The title of Five by Five is a play on words—five tracks recorded by a band with five members.

 History

 Because Mick Jagger and Keith Richards were still honing their songwriting skills, only "Empty Heart" and "2120 South Michigan Avenue" were credited to "Nanker Phelge", a pseudonym for band-written compositions.
 The rest of the EP is composed of R&B covers from some of their favorite artists.
-Andrew Loog Oldham produced Five by Five and even contributed liner notes (a tradition begun here) where he lists the band's achievements thus far (and stretches the truth by claiming The Rolling Stones' debut album had spent 30 weeks at #1 when it, in fact, was at the top for 12).
+Andrew Loog Oldham produced Five by Five and even contributed liner notes where he lists the band's achievements thus far (and stretches the truth by claiming the Rolling Stones' debut album had spent 30 weeks at #1 when it, in fact, was at the top for 12).

 The full recording of "2120 South Michigan Avenue", now heard on the remastered 12 X 5, was faded early here for lack of time available on a conventional EP in 1964.